Michael Counts: Career

-Theater and performance
+Theatre and performance

-In his formative years, Counts was drawn to the work of theater and visual artists who forged idiosyncratic and often fiercely independent artistic paths, including Robert Wilson, Reza Abdoh, Richard Foreman, Joseph Cornell, John Cage and Merce Cunningham, Robert Rauschenberg, Marcel Duchamp, Antonin Artaud, and Gertrude Stein.
-These artists integrated multiple artistic disciplines in their work, combining visual elements with experimental performance techniques.
+Counts was influenced by experimental theatre and by visual artists including Robert Wilson, Reza Abdoh, Richard Foreman, Joseph Cornell, John Cage, Merce Cunningham, Robert Rauschenberg, Marcel Duchamp, Antonin Artaud, and Gertrude Stein, who integrated visual media with experimental performance techniques.

-After graduating from Skidmore, Counts founded the C & Hammermill Company and Exhibition Space in a 100-foot-long warehouse in Saratoga Springs and collaborated with company members on a series of installations, site-specific performances, and guerrilla artworks.

-When he moved back to New York City, he co-founded GAle GAtes et al., A visual and performing arts theatre company.

-After creating his second work for the Metropolitan Museum of Art promenade, The Making of a Mountain, in 1995, Counts directed and designed a series of performances and installations from 1996 to 1997 in multiple indoor and outdoor locations in Manhattan and in touring residencies in Thailand and Japan.
+In 1995, Counts created his second work for the Metropolitan Museum of Art promenade, The Making of a Mountain.

-Counts' installation, 90 Degrees from an Equinox?
+Counts's New York installation 90 Degrees from an Equinox?
 Where are We?
-And Where are We Going?, was a twelve-hour performance installation over six days in a 65,000 square foot space on the 51st floor of 55 Water Street in New York.
-Actors performed texts by Gertrude Stein and John Cage alongside original and found texts in an environment made of a field of wild grass harvested from Jamaica Bay.
-The installation, wine-blue-open-water, was a walk-through performance freely adapted from Homer’s Odyssey with a pre-recorded text by Ruth Margraff, where set elements rolled in on wagons past performers stationed like statues on a vacant floor of 67 Broad Street.
-Counts and the company also produced Oh...
-A Fifty-Year Dart (a series of episodes that unfolded over three months), Departure, Ark, and TO SEA: Another Mountain at various locations, including Grand Central Terminal, the SoHo Arts Festival, and the Tunnel nightclub.
+And Where are We Going? was a twelve-hour performance installation staged over six days at 55 Water Street, with an environment made of wild grass harvested from Jamaica Bay.
+Actors performed texts by Gertrude Stein and John Cage alongside original and found texts.
+The installation wine-blue-open-water was a walk-through performance freely adapted from Homer's Odyssey, with a pre-recorded text by Ruth Margraff; set elements rolled in on wagons past performers stationed like statues, on a vacant floor of 67 Broad Street.
+Other works, including Oh...
+A Fifty-Year Dart (a series of episodes that unfolded over three months), Departure, Ark, and To SEA: Another Mountain, were performed at Grand Central Terminal, the SoHo Arts Festival, and the Tunnel nightclub.

-Internationally, a nine-member company went to Thailand to collaborate with the BoiSakti Dance Theatre of Indonesia under the auspices of the Bangkok-Bali-Berlin Festival.
-Counts, Stern, and Oglevee joined composer Joseph Diebes to study Butoh at Min Tanaka's Body Weather Farm in Japan.
-At the Farm, Counts directed and designed I Dug a Pit a Meter Six in Either Direction and Filled it Full of Sake.
-I Mixed in Honey and Milk and Poured It Over Barley and Pine Nuts and Rice and Onion and Fruit and Blood and Stopped.
-The performance was set halfway up a mountain, requiring the audience to make a difficult hike then descend at night, an experience integrated into the performance concept.
-Counts described the work as occupying the territory "when dance-theatre starts to bleed more into proper theater."
+Internationally, a nine-member company traveled to Thailand to collaborate with the BoiSakti Dance Theatre of Indonesia for the Bangkok–Bali–Berlin Festival.
+Counts, Stern, and Oglevee joined composer Joseph Diebes to study Butoh at Min Tanaka's Body Weather Farm in Japan, where Counts directed and designed I Dug a Pit a Meter Six in Either Direction and Filled it Full of Sake and I Mixed in Honey and Milk and Poured It Over Barley and Pine Nuts and Rice and Onion and Fruit and Blood and Stopped.